Model Risk in Machine-Learning Distributional IV Estimation: Literature Review

 First, our work is grounded in the extensive literature on estimating treatment effects beyond simple averages.
 The foundational idea that policy evaluation should consider the entire distribution of outcomes dates back to seminal work on Quantile Treatment Effects (QTEs) by \citet{doksum1974empirical} and \citet{lehmann1975nonparametrics}.
 This field was significantly advanced by \citet{koenker2005quantile} with the development of quantile regression, and \citet{firpo2007efficient} further contributed methods for estimating quantile effects under endogeneity.
 More recent research has shifted focus towards directly estimating the DTE, which captures the impact on the cumulative distribution function (CDF), as seen in \citet{chernozhukov2013inference}.
 Our paper follows this distributional path, extending it to settings with endogenous treatments.

-Second, we connect with the classic literature on instrumental variables.
-The use of an instrument to address endogeneity was formalised by \citet{angrist1996identification}, who introduced the Local Average Treatment Effect (LATE).
-This parameter identifies the average causal effect for the subpopulation of 'compliers' whose treatment status is influenced by the instrument.
+Second, we connect with the classic literature on instrumental variables. \citet{angrist1996identification} formalized the causal interpretation of IV estimands as Local Average Treatment Effects (LATEs) for compliers in the binary-IV monotonicity framework.
 The distributional analogue of the LATE was subsequently explored by \citet{imbens1997estimating} and \citet{abadie2002bootstrap}, who laid the groundwork for understanding distributional effects in an IV setting.
 This paper focuses on developing and comparing robust estimators for this specific distributional IV parameter.

 Third, our estimation strategy is built upon the DML framework pioneered by \citet{chernozhukov2018debiased}.
 The central innovation of DML is the use of Neyman-orthogonal moments.
 This allows for flexible ML models to estimate nuisance functions without introducing first-order bias into the main parameter estimate.
-This robustness to regularisation bias is critical for reliable inference.
+This robustness to regularization bias is critical for reliable inference.
 The DML approach has been successfully applied to various causal inference problems.
-This includes estimating DTEs in randomised experiments \citep{byambadalai24a}.
-We adapt and extend this powerful framework to the more complex case of an endogenous treatment requiring an IV, and critically examine the role of the ML model choice within this framework.
+This includes estimating DTEs in randomized experiments \citep{byambadalai24a}.
+We adapt and extend this framework to the more complex case of an endogenous treatment requiring an IV, and examine the role of ML model choice within this framework.